 I did read Ishmael.
 I have to say I didn't like it.
 Oh, I loved the psychic gorilla!
 He was a sweetheart, and a wise guy, and even of the ridiculous things he said, you could easily see how a gorilla in that situation could have come to such a view.
 And even believe it.
 But the voice of the author character was just so overbearing.
 Grating and self-righteous about everything!
-First about his own cocksure knowitall ignorance, then about his newfound self-righteous cocksure gorilla-based purity.
-His superiority in the gorilla-proven fact of everyone else's ignorance.
+First about his own cocksure knowitall ignorance, then about his newfound self-righteous cocksure gorilla-based purity - his superiority in the gorilla-proven fact of everyone else's ignorance.
 Perhaps "I didn't like it" is not really true.
 I loved Ishmael very much, I simply found Ishmael to be...not itself unpleasant, not wholly unpleasant, but still.
-When asked about Ishmael, the book, what springs first to mind is a lingering taste of the curdled self-righteousness.
+When asked about Ishmael, the book, what springs to mind first and strongest is the lingering taste of curdled self-righteousness.

-I've often thought, "hey, maybe we're supposed to see the narrator character as a prick?"
-But there's no real question about that, though, is there?
+I've thought, "hey, maybe we're supposed to see the narrator character as a prick?"
+But there's no real question about that, is there?
 Of course we're supposed to see him as a prick.
 What are our options?
-But it's a bit off-putting how Quinn seems to expect the reader to identify with that character as a seeker.
-Now, supposing I can make myself believe Quinn sees the two main characters as each very much off-base, in different ways, in their various observations and inferences.
-If I can buy that, the book becomes in my mind much more enjoyable!
-But I can't really buy that interpretation.
-It seems clear Quinn means us to regard the narrator as some kind of zealous convert/prophet "enlightened sinner" who has been brought round to Big, Real Truths, while Ishmael is to be taken not just as a saint, but as someone whose views we should take at face value.
-A shame, because the character has potential to be both more and less than that.
+Yet it's off-putting how Quinn seems to expect the reader to identify with that character as a seeker.
+Now, supposing I can make myself believe Quinn sees the two main characters as each very much off-base, in different ways, in their various observations and inferences - if I can buy that, the book becomes in my mind much more enjoyable!
+But I can't really buy that.
+Quinn clearly means us to regard the narrator as some kind of zealous convert/prophet "enlightened sinner" who has been brought round to Big, Real Truths, while Ishmael is to be taken not just as a saint, but as someone whose views we should take at face value.
+A real shame, because the character has potential to be and mean more than that.
 Who doesn't love a telepathic gorilla?

-I bet they were.
+Point is: you know they were.
 You can't tell me that didn't happen!
-Part of me wants to say "hey, that's just sick dude, we're talking about Ishmael here, it's a fucking sensitive classic from the age of new age responsibility," but the other part wants to stand back from humanity a bit, at the distance of the stereotypical visiting space alien, and say "What's the deal on this mixed fascination and repulsion?
+Part of me wants to say "hey, that's just sick dude, we're talking about Ishmael here, it's a freaking sensitive classic from the age of new age woked-up responsibility," but the other part wants to stand back from humanity a bit, at the distance of stereotypical visiting space aliens, and say "What's the deal on this mixed fascination and repulsion?
 All that fuss over some organ interaction and fluid exchange!"
 You have to feel that a super-enlightened ape wouldn't be so beholden to those kinds of taboos.

 So that's all from me on Ishmael.
 Except you know what?
 I've decided to revise my opinion!
 I liked it.
 Next time someone asks, I will have that to say.

 And lest you get it wrong, my reversal has nothing to do with whether or not there was or wasn't any unspoken bestiality backstory angle.
 Goodness.
-That poor woman had a hard enough life, and so did the poor ape for that matter.
+That poor woman had a hard enough life - and so did the poor ape for that matter!
 So what if they consoled each other in such ways?
 It ill becomes you or me to point, gawp and snicker!
-Fuck this damned residual Victorianism!
+Fie upon this bedamned residual Victorianist prudiana!

 She was boning him.